-My broad research areas are global sociology, comparative-historical sociology, political-economy, and world-system analysis with thematic foci at the intersections of historical capitalism, war-making, class struggle, and geopolitics.
-My research currently falls into three interrelated projects: (1) the political-economy of war-making; (2) the World-Magnates Project; and (3) the (un)making of global governance.
+My broad research areas are global sociology, comparative-historical sociology, political-economy, and world-systems analysis with thematic foci at the intersections of historical capitalism, war-making, class struggle, and geopolitics.
+My research currently falls into three interrelated projects: my dissertation project on the political-economy of war-making and collaborative research on the dynamics of global governance and the World-Magnates Project.

 Political-Economy of War-Making